-0202.
-The main objective of CM is to document and provide full visibility of the product's present configuration and on the status of achievement of its physical and functional requirements.
+The main objective of CM is to document and provide full visibility of the product's 0202. present configuration and on the status of achievement of its physical and functional requirements.
 A further objective is that everyone working on the project at any time in its life-cycle uses correct and accurate documentation.

-0203.
-It is essential that the technical and organisational activities which are performed within the CM process are fully integrated for the process to be effective.
+It is essential that the technical and organisational activities which are performed within 0203. the CM process are fully integrated for the process to be effective.
 These activities are listed below:

 - a.
-Configuration identification.

 - b.
-Change Control.

-- c.
-Configuration status accounting.
+- Configuration status accounting Configuration audit.
+C.

 - d.
-Configuration audit.